yanivefraim/vilnius-tdd-workshop-2019/README.md

 - Hide registration form when game starts.
 - Hide game during registration.
 - What happens if you enter the name "a"?
 That doesn't sound like a normal name.
 Make sure you only allow players with normal names 😈.
+- Finished before time?
+Bored?
+Implement a save game logic (to local storage).
+How whould you test it?
+- Finished the previous task? 😧 Add an option to play against the computer.
+Implement AI algorithm, so that the computer will never loose.
+How would you test it?

+<p align="center"><strong>Woohoo!
+You're done! 😀</strong></p>

 ### Instructions